MasaSip/pyorailyreitit/README.md

 ## Adding a custom route for Onniopas

 Adding a new route includes requesting and pre-analysing the route data.
 Pre-analysing the routes is separated into a separate RouteLoader -application in order to avoid heavy run time processing of data at Onniopas.

+Install HTTP-Request for Processing library.

+Save your reittiopasAPI user to reittiopas_user.txt at reittiopasRequest

 To request a route from reittiopasAPI, run: